 The shift to remote learning as documented by journalist and long-time Learnlife observer, James Carberry.
 Following the rapid transition to online in only 24 hours, this post details the journey the Learnlife community has since been on to create an engaging and meaningful remote learning experience.

-On March 10, we moved all learning online and into the homes of more than 60 learners and their families in Barcelona and beyond.
+On March 10, we moved all learning, from face-to-face sessions at the Barcelona Urban Hub into remote learning and into the homes of more than 60 learners and their families in Barcelona and beyond.
 This is a post about what’s happened since -- how our learners, their families and our learning team are adapting to this sudden and unexpected change in learning.
 Adapting has been challenging, but also enlightening and rewarding.

 The Learnlife community’s thoughts about the shift to remote learning

-In the weeks after we went online, we asked learners and their parents what they thought of our three learning programs for our Explorers (ages 11-13), Creators (14-16), and Changemakers (15-19).
+In the weeks after we made the shift to remote learning, we asked learners and their parents what they thought of our three learning programmes for our Explorers (ages 11-13), Creators (14-16), and Changemakers (15-19).
 What was working, what wasn’t?
 What could be improved, and how?

-We found that they generally liked our programs, and it was a question of improving on what we had rather than doing a complete makeover.
+We found that they generally liked our programmes, and it was a question of improving on what we had rather than doing a complete makeover.

 Among their many comments and suggestions, they wanted: